containerd/containerd/docs/dockercon-summit.md

 The following are proposed discussion points for the containerd summit at Dockercon US 2017:

 * Since containerd is one of the bottom bricks in the stack, how can we setup automated integration tests for consumers of containerd?
+* Should containerd provide image filesystem metrics?
+If yes, what metrics should be included?
+How to implement that?